 The Panel made recommendations on investments that are required to sustain safe, accessible and equitable health services.
-The LH RVHS Integration provides opportunities to build integrated systems of care that support a seamless care experience for patients.
-To understand the order of magnitude of investments required and financial implications to support integrating the Durham hospital sites, the Finance Working Group leveraged the financial analyses that informed the Leading for Patients report and conducted new analyses to reflect the current context of the integration.
+To understand the order of magnitude of investments required and financial implications to support integrating the three Scarborough hospital sites, the Finance Working Group leveraged the financial analyses that informed the Leading for Patients report and conducted new analyses to reflect the current context of the integration.